notoriousbfg/notoriousbfg.github.io/posts/2022-09-24_where-im-at/post.md

 Is everything then perceptual?
 In our minds?
 There are 7 billions humans on this planet all thinking and doing different things at the same time.
 How does one capture collective conscience?
 How do we agree on anything?
 How do we get anything done together if nothing is true?

 Take Love, which forms the basis of so much of our culture and understanding.
 Love is a perceptual experience (which isn't to say that it's not real) because our idea of what it means varies so wildly, influenced by so many other perceptions.
 It can be framed as: high levels of dopamine and norepinephrine in the brain, or sung about and visualised in music and art.
 Love is one of the pillars of civilisation and we all have a different idea of what it means.
-(Doesn't that feel so _chaotic_?)
+Doesn't that feel so... _chaotic_?